Ji4chenLi/Multi-Task-Batch-RL/README.md

 python main.py --config=DOMAIN_NAME
 ```

-For example, if you would like to reproduce the results of ``Ant-Dir`` with the full model, then you should do
+For example, if you would like to reproduce the results of ``AntDir`` with the full model, then you should do

 ```
 cd full_model